 At the very least, you should have your VPS on a server with a hosting company that provides up-to-date Linux, Apache and PHP software, and a suite of security tools that allow you to provide your websites with reasonable protection… With that, you can do a lot to protect your VPS from within WHM by blocking common loopholes….

 Being a customer of a company that responds to support requests in a timely manner can also be a source of comfort when things start going wrong!
+All sites on my server are under annual website maintenance plans and are protected in this manner.

 Because your server is unable to cope with the DDoS or BFL load being placed on it, you can do two things, or both in combination;